 Let’s be realistic.
 You have your mortgage to pay — or rent on your office.
 Managing your real estate sales as a solo agent is one of the most challenging aspects of real estate.
 Even the best real estate brokerage can’t mitigate the fact that you and you alone are in charge of your success.

-You are paid only when you produce results — that is when you make a sale or help someone find a rental property.
+You are paid only when you produce results- when you make a sale or help someone find a rental property.
 This means that there are times when you will go without a paycheck.
 If you’re not good at saving money, this can be a real problem.

 It’s also important to understand that you are paid on commission.
 If you don’t make a sale, you don’t get paid.
 Some people are okay with this; others find it incredibly stressful.

-You need to have a thick skin and understand that the rewards of interaction aren’t always immediately obvious.
-You may connect with people, not make a sale, but instead, forge a relationship that will help in the future.
+You must have a thick skin and understand that interaction rewards aren’t always immediately obvious.
+You may connect with people, not make a sale, but instead forge a relationship that will help in the future.

 What skills do you need to be a real estate agent?

-With the above pros and cons in mind, who makes a good real estate agent?
+With the above pros and cons, who makes a good real estate agent?
 What aspects of your personality would make you more likely to enjoy those benefits — and less likely to find difficulty in those challenges?

 Here are some skills you need to be a real estate agent:

 This is the most important skill for a real estate agent.
-If you don’t like working with people, then this isn’t the job for you.
+If you don’t like working with people, this isn’t your job.

 Real estate agents need to be organized.
-You’ll be dealing with a lot of paperwork, and you’ll need to keep track of all your clients.
+You’ll be dealing with a lot of paperwork and need to keep track of all your clients.

 Real estate agents need to be lifelong learners.
 The market is constantly changing, and you need to be able to change with it.
-So, you can’t be someone who gets entrenched in what they already know and refuses to change; you have to be adaptable.
+So, you can’t be entrenched in what they already know and refuse to change; you have to be adaptable.

-You will have a schedule flexible enough to be there for your family or enjoy your hobbies, but by the same token, you will have to step away from your personal life at times to be flexible enough for your clients.
+You will have a schedule flexible enough to be there for your family or enjoy your hobbies, but by the same token, you will sometimes have to step away from your personal life to be flexible enough for your clients.

 As mentioned, you’ll only be paid for results.
-This means that you need to be focused on making sales and helping your clients find rental properties.
+This means you need to focus on making sales and helping your clients find rental properties.
 You need to advocate for yourself and work harder during lean times — and even harder during flush times.